faizyakob/my-linux-repo/RHCSA/Learn series : AUTOFS.md

 <details>
   <summary> Indirect mapping</summary><br>

 Indirect mapping is a type where you specifcy a remote directory and a "base" mountpoint in the local system.
-Under this base directory, subdirectories are created automatically as per defined in configuration files.
+Under this base directory, subdirectories are created automatically as per defined (as keys) in configuration files.
 Compares to direct mapping, these subdirectories do not have to be created in advance, as they are created on the fly by **autofs**.
 It is more common style (compared to direct mapping), and widely used in multi-user environment.

-🔑 How indirect Mapping Works
+🔑 How indirect mapping Works

 1. You define a base mountpoint (a directory) in _/etc/auto.master_.
 2. A separate map file contains relative keys that expand under that base mountpoint.